 Your first step should be going to your veterinarian to rule out any medical issues.
 Sometimes, litterbox aversion can be a sign of a medical problem, including but not limited to infections or parasites.

 After a vet has ruled out medical causes, some tricks to try include cleaning the box(es) as often as possible, adding additional boxes, and using plain cat litter.
+Click here to check out a PDF with even more ideas.

 Please take it slowly.
 Give your new cat time to get adjusted, and make sure they have a safe place to hide and kick back.
 Even though it is a great change to be adopted, even good life changes can be stressful for a cat at first.
 Please check out this flyer on 9 Ways to Welcome Home Your New Cat for more information.